The lead generation cycle for many websites starts with a landing page.

 Successful websites frequently experiment with different layouts, color palettes, headlines, and directional cues using A/B testing.
 This is important because not all experiments promise a high magnitude of returns.

 For instance, changing the color of a button might help by a fraction of a percent.
-But redesigning the layout of your landing page to ensure the most streamlined user experience can have a significantly higher impact on conversions.
+However, redesigning the layout of your landing page to ensure the most streamlined user experience can have a significantly higher impact on conversions.

 9. Optimize Offers & Copy for Your Traffic Sources